Anashost/WeatherXM-Home-Assistant/README.md

 # How it works?
 * navigate to [WeatheXM Explorer](https://explorer.weatherxm.com/).
 * pick the station you want.
-* in the website url copy the highlighted text after the # in yellow.
+* in the website url copy the highlighted text after the # (in yellow).

 ![Alt text](imgs/link.png "link")